schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Literature

-A tool sharpener beams a inflate seduction at a airport lounge.
+A tool sharpener beams an inflate seduction at an airport lounge.

 ## Coding